-Our gentle greyhounds deserve force free and positive rewards based training methods like every other animal.
-Every animal, from giraffes in zoos to bomb sniffing rats, and even us humans learn the same way and there is no excuse to use heavy handed and aversive training methods.
+Our gentle greyhounds deserve force-free and positive, rewards-based training methods like every other animal.
+Every animal, from giraffes in zoos to bomb-sniffing rats — and even us humans — learn the same way, and there is no excuse to use heavy handed and aversive training methods.

-Bribes are used in an attempt to induce or influence a greyhound to do something he would otherwise not offer to do.
+When we teach with food, it’s important to use the food as a reinforcement for the desired behaviour and not a bribe.
+Bribes happen before your greyhound does anything, in an attempt to induce him to perform, and are used in an attempt to induce or influence a greyhound to do something they would otherwise not offer to do.
 This is why bribery is not very effective.
-It doesn’t address the fear that a greyhound has, it makes him in fact more aware of it.
+While it may convince the greyhound to behave the way you want in the short term, it doesn’t address the fear that is underlying a their behaviour — in fact, it makes they greyhound more aware of that fear.

 The difference between bribery and reinforcement

 When food is used as reinforcement, the greyhound is making a conscious decision to offer the behaviour, whereas with bribery, the greyhound is only attempting to get the food or waiting for the food to come to him.
 Using reinforcement, we are able to better expand the dog’s comfort zone and the dog is able to learn exactly what it is we want.